 Sea The Stars

 Few would have suspected that Sea The Stars would set the racing world alight when he finished the first race of his career in fourth place back in 2008.
 However, that was the last time that Sea The Stars would lose a race.
 He won his next two races as a juvenile before producing arguably the finest season by a three-year-old middle-distance racehorse in British racing history.
 After winning the 2009 2,000 Guineas, he claimed the Epsom Derby, following that up with wins in the Group 1 Eclipse Stakes, International Stakes and Irish Champion Stakes.
 In the last race of his career, Sea The Stars beat a world-class field to claim the Prix de l'Arc de Triomph, becoming the first horse in history to claim the Guineas, Derby and Prix de l'Arc de Triomph treble.

-It is unlikely that another racehorse will ever match the achievements of American champion mare, Zenyatta.
+It is unlikely that another mare will ever match the achievements of American champion, Zenyatta.
 In a career that spanned four seasons and 20 races, she suffered just one defeat.
-Her greatest achievement came at the 2009 Breeders' Cup meeting, where she defeated a field that included that year's Kentucky Derby and Belmont Stakes winners, as well as two European Group 1 winners.
-She became the first mare to win the Breeders' Cup Classic and the first horse to win two different races at the Breeders' Cup.
+Her greatest achievement came at the 2009 Breeders' Cup meeting, where she defeated a Breeders' Cup Classic field that included that year's Kentucky Derby and Belmont Stakes winners, as well as two European Group 1 winners.
+In doing so she became the first mare to win the Breeders' Cup Classic and the first horse to win two different races at the Breeders' Cup.
 Ironically, the only defeat of her career was suffered in the same race the following year, when she failed to retain the Breeders' Cup Classic title by a margin of just inches.

 © AP Photo